SputnikTheMighty/Neopixel-over-Modbus-TCP/readme.md

 # Neopixel over Modbus TCP

 This repository aims to remotely control a set of Neopixels via a Modbus TCP server running on a RaspberryPi.
+It's aimed at large installations (~800 leds) with high update rates (~30 fps).
+This allows the processing of the data to be done on a more powerful PC and then the frames sent to the RPi over ethernet to be rendered.
+Future updates will eliminate the RPi and only require a basic ethernet-enabled microcontroller.
+Using Wifi is also possible but will drastically reduce performance.

+The client side functions are designed to mimic exactly the functions of the Adafruit Circuit Python Library for Neopixels.
+This allows you to swap the code directly from an RPi to a PC without making changes.

 ## Setup
 ### On Raspberry Pi